sbrosinski/jenuecom/content/blog/hugs-kisses-christmastree.md

 title: Hugs and Kisses Christmas Tree
 date: "2021-11-26"
 ---
-I made this ascii hugs and kisses Christmas tree and would like to share it with you all.
+I made these ascii hugs and kisses Christmas trees and would like to share them with you.
+Just copy and paste.
+If the tree doesn’t paste completely in alignment you will have to adjust the spacing.
+Works really well in g-mail and looks amazing if you add color.
+So if you're tired of using the same old emojis give this a go.
+Tis the Season!
 ```
     _\/_
      /\